GuilhermeMelo01/sanctuary/dsa_java/src/main/java/io/github/guilhermemelo01/aws_practitioner/_concepts/concepts.md

 ### ``AWS Shield``
 - AWS Shield is a managed distributed denial of service (DDoS) protection service that safeguards applications running on AWS.

+### ``AWS APPLICATION MIGRATION SERVICE``
+- AWS Application Migration Service Used for migrating servers and applications, not for transferring unstructured data.

+### ``AWS MIGRATION HUB``
+- AWS Migration Hub Tracks migration progress but does not handle the actual data transfer.

-### ``AWS DataSync``
+### ``AWS DATASYNC``
 - Securely discover and migrate your data to AWS with end-to-end security, including data encryption and data integrity validation.

 ### ``Amazon Connect``
 - Amazon Connect is a cloud-based customer contact center service offered by Amazon Web Services (AWS), enabling businesses to manage customer interactions through voice, chat, and email, all within a single platform.

 ### ``AWS Identity and Access Management Access Analyzer``
 - AWS Identity and Access Management Access Analyzer - It helps identify and analyze resource access policies including those shared with other AWS accounts.